 She joined CAN-Rac Canada in July 2016, after five years leading the energy and climate change mitigation programs at the Ecology Action Centre, Atlantic Canada’s longest-running environmental advocacy organization.
 She is also the former Coordinator of the Atlantic Canada Sustainable Energy Coalition (ACSEC).

 Catherine is committed to work that confronts climate change head-on, wielding bold and creative strategies.
-She thinks a lot about citizenship, community, and beauty, and does her best to incorporate these values into each of her endeavours.
+She thinks a lot about citizenship, community, and beauty, and does her best to incorporate those values in all that she does.

-Catherine is a dedicated coalition builder and community organizer.
-She helped to found the Charlottetown Initiative on the Maritimes’ Sustainable Energy Transition, the Nova Scotia Coalition for Climate Action (NSCCA), the Nova Scotia Fracking Resource and Action Coalition (NOFRAC), Ladies’ Beverage Room (a female DJ collective) and Friends of the Khyber (a heritage- and arts- preservation society).
+Catherine is a dedicated collaborator and community organizer.
+In the last decade, she has founded and/or supported the work of nine distinct coalitions, including: the Nova Scotia Coalition for Climate Action (NSCCA), the Nova Scotia Fracking Resource and Action Coalition (NOFRAC), the Maritimes’ Sustainable Energy Transition Initiative, Ladies’ Beverage Room (a female DJ collective) and Friends of the Khyber (a heritage- and arts- preservation society)

 Nhattan started working with CAN-Rac in October 2016 after interning the previous year with Climate Action Network International.
 A veteran of climate change and sustainable development negotiations, he is passionate about network development and coalition building to help build synergies among civil society and strengthen citizen participation in environmental decision-making.

 Born and raised in the traditional lands of the Kanienke’haka Mohawk Nation (Montreal), he is fluent in both English and French, with an academic background in geography, development studies, and public participation.
 When not researching collaborative technologies or methodologies, Nhattan is cycling or frolicking outdoors.